threatjammer/markdown-tutorials/how-detect-user-comes-datacenter.md

 ---
 title: 'How to detect if a user comes from a Datacenter'
-excerpt: 'A good way to detect if an actor can be malicious is to check if the user´s IP address comes from a Datacenter with Threat Jammer.'
+excerpt: 'An excellent way to detect if an actor can be malicious is to check if the user´s IP address comes from a Datacenter with Threat Jammer.'
 coverImage: '/tutorialsimg/detect-datacenter-ip-address.png'
 created: '2022-03-28'
 updated: '2022-03-28'